 Los Seis de Boulder were six Chicanx student activists who died in May 1974 during weeks-long occupation of Temporary Building 1 on CU Boulder’s campus, in which students demanded continued funding and growth for the Educational Opportunity Programs that brought Mexican-American students and other marginalized students to campus beginning in 1968.

-On May 27, 1974, Una Jaakola, Reyes Martinez, and Neva Romero were killed in a car bomb overlooking the city at Chautauqua Park.
+On May 27, 1974, Una Jaakola, Reyes Martinez, and Neva Romero were killed in a car bomb at Chautauqua Park.
 On May 29, Francisco Dougherty, Heriberto Teran, and Florencio Granado were killed in a car bomb in a parking lot near 28th and Canyon.
 Antonio Alcantar was severely injured in that explosion.
 The circumstances surrounding their deaths were never adequately investigated, and the cases were never solved.

 In early 2019, students at CU Boulder along with community members and surviving family members created a sculpture with portraits of each of the students (and alum) who died, that was installed in front of Temporary Building 1 on campus.
 In 2020, many of the same participants created a second sculpture for Los Seis which will mark the site of the second bombing, and be installed in 2022.